 However, if you keep the population under control and down to just few, they can’t do much damage.

-For more information, please visit the “University of Minnesota Extension” article on “Tomato Hornworms In Home Gardens“.
+For more information on how to get rid of tomato hornworms and caterpillars, please visit the “University of Minnesota Extension” article on “Tomato Hornworms In Home Gardens“.